Learning Tangent Bundles and Characteristic Classes with Autoencoder Atlases: Experiments

-\paragraph{Converged trials.} Restricting to the three correct trials (seeds 43, 45, 46), we obtain:
+\paragraph{Converged trials.} Restricting to the three correct trials (seeds 43, 45, 46), the coboundary test correctly fails: no consistent $\{\nu_i\}$ assignment exists.
+Aggregate metrics on these converged trials are shown in Table~\ref{tab:klein_metrics}.

-In all three converged trials, the coboundary test correctly fails: the sign cocycle $\omega$ admits no $\mathbb{Z}/2$-valued 0-cochain $\{\nu_i\}$ satisfying $\omega_{ji} = \nu_j \cdot \nu_i$, confirming $[\omega] \neq 0 \in \check{H}^1(\mathcal{U}; \mathbb{Z}/2)$ and hence $w_1(\mathcal{T}_{\mathcal{A}}) \neq 0$.
-The sign distributions across the 13 overlap components are: \begin{itemize} \item Trial 1 (seed 43): 5 positive, 8 negative; \item Trial 3 (seed 45): 8 positive, 5 negative; \item Trial 4 (seed 46): 7 positive, 6 negative. \end{itemize} The balanced sign distributions, with no consistent 2-colouring of the overlap graph, correctly identify the Klein bottle as non-orientable.

-\paragraph{Relationship to the stability theorem.} The converged trials have $\eta_{lat} \approx 1.12$.
-The non-degeneracy gap $\delta \approx 0.076 > 0$ does satisfy the positivity requirement, and the cocycle errors are small ($\approx 0.013$), indicating good transition map consistency.

-The sign cocycle correctly detects non-orientability with $\eta_{\mathrm{lat}} \approx 1.12$ which indicates that the practical diagnostic need not satisfy the formal bound $\eta < 1$ of Theorem~\ref{thm:sign-cocycle-stability} for detection to succeed.
-The condition $\eta < 1$ in the theorem serves two purposes: it ensures $\delta > 0$ a priori (Proposition~\ref{prop:main-orientability}), and it contributes to the perturbation bound $\Gamma < \delta$ needed for sign agreement (Theorem~\ref{thm:w1-agreement}).
-When $\delta > 0$ is verified directly from the data, the first purpose is unnecessary.
-For the second, the bound $\Gamma < \delta$ can still hold even when the $\eta$-dependent terms are large, provided $\delta$ is sufficiently large to absorb them.
-In our converged Klein bottle trials, $\delta \approx 0.21$ remains well-separated from zero despite $\eta_{\mathrm{lat}} \approx 1.12$, consistent with this interpretation.

-\subsubsection{$\mathbb{RP}^2$ via line patches}
+\subsubsection{$\mathbb{R}P^2$ via line patches}

-This experiment tests our framework on genuinely high-dimensional data.
-We generate 5625 line patch images (ambient dimension 100) following the construction in~\cite{10.1007/s00454-017-9927-2}: each image is a $10 \times 10$ grayscale patch containing a blurred line segment.
-Since a line at angle $\theta$ is identical to a line at angle $\theta + \pi$, and the persistent cohomology of this space has been shown to be consistent with $\mathbb{RP}^2$~\cite{10.1007/s00454-017-9927-2}, this provides a natural high-dimensional test case for orientability detection of non-orientable manifolds.

-We use a 10-chart cover derived from projective landmarks with no Jacobian regularisation ($\lambda_{\mathrm{jac}} = 0$), $\tanh$ activations, and 1000 training epochs, testing whether the framework succeeds on high-dimensional data without explicit regularisation.
+\paragraph{Data, cover, and training.} We generate $5625$ line-patch images ($10 \times 10$ grayscale, ambient dimension $100$, see Fig.~\ref{fig:rp2-experiment}) following the construction in~\cite{10.1007/s00454-017-9927-2}: each image is a blurred line segment, and since a line at angle $\theta$ is identical to a line at angle $\theta + \pi$, the persistent cohomology of this space is consistent with $\mathbb{R}P^2$.
+We use a $10$-chart cover from projective landmarks, no Jacobian regularisation ($\lambda_{\mathrm{jac}} = 0$), $\tanh$ activations, and $1000$ training epochs.